aws-samples/eks-workshop-developers/website/docs/optimizations/java/jib.md

 ## Objective

-In this section you'll inspect a simple and quick way to optimize [Open Container Initiative (OCI)](https://opencontainers.org/) images using [Jib](https://github.com/GoogleContainerTools/jib).
+In this lab, you will learn a straightforward and efficient method for optimizing images from the [Open Container Initiative (OCI)](https://opencontainers.org/) using [Jib](https://github.com/GoogleContainerTools/jib).

 ## Prerequisites